pkahly/bitcoin-monitor/README.md

 }
 ```

-- Run full_node_monitor.py
-   This is the main loop
-   This will read and write the database tables created earlier
+- Run full_node_monitor.py.
+This is the main loop and will use the database tables created earlier.